ThibaultJanBeyer/standup-bot/README.md

 - - Would be great if Bot could pick up where it started if it crashes in between
 - - Host it on vercel? https://github.com/vercel/vercel/discussions/6039
 - - dev branch environment previews (what could work is add another github workflow with credentials for dev, simply run the app under another port with nginx subdomain)
+- - Better CronPicker
 - When Stable
 - - Publish on Slack as official app
+- When Popular
-- - Cheap pricing on hosted (SAAS) version to cover server costs
+- - Cheap pricing (1$/m or less) on hosted (SAAS) version to cover server costs

 ## Info